 The Virtual UCF Arboretum project (2016 – present) is a Virtual Nature model annotated to work as an educational simulation.
 Constructed as a large open world, using sparse GIS data sets required for information fusion and domain expertise to achieve accuracy and realism, the data are visualized with photorealistic accuracy to match the real environment.
 The ambient bioacoustics are accurate representations of insects, amphibians, and birds found in the environment.
 All photorealistic 3D plant models are botanically correct, and each is dispersed using actual plant population data to simulate realistic dispersion and densities.
 The 100 hectare (247 acres) virtual model was constructed in the Unreal game engine.
 The virtual environment is unique because it integrates a complementary website with a digital media plant atlas that includes facts and concepts, which allows individual users to pursue deeper inquiry at the moment of personal encounter and curiosity.

-The Virtual UCF Arboretum project is an augmented reality (AR) and virtual reality (VR) collaboration between the Nicholson School of Communication and Media, in the College of Arts and Humanities, and the UCF Arboretum, Landscape and Natural Resources in the Department of Biology, in the College of Sciences, at the University of Central Florida.
+The Virtual UCF Arboretum project is an augmented reality (AR) and virtual reality (VR) collaboration between The Harrington Lab in the Nicholson School of Communication and Media, in the College of Arts and Humanities, and the UCF Arboretum, Landscape and Natural Resources in the Department of Biology, in the College of Sciences, at the University of Central Florida.

 Harrington, Maria C. R., Bohlen, P., Beck, K., Bledsoe, Z., Jones, C., Miller, J., Pring, T., Elliott, J., Jarrett, R., Lindsay, A., and Guziejka, J. (2016- 2018).
 The Virtual UCF Arboretum Project.
 Unreal Game engine level complete October 2018.
 VR complete November 2018.
 STEAM.com (launch in process, 2018)